grlurton/orbf_data_validation/README.md

 orbf_data_quality
 ==============================

-We aim at predicting data quality in Open RBF based on existing reporting, and on DHIS2 reports.
+We aim at predicting data quality in Open RBF based on existing reporting,.

 Running Project
 ------------